Redwid/trickywords/README.md

 # TrickyWords
 Simple application for helping your child to learn tricky words.
-Created from the list of https://www.educatetogether.ie/ school words.
+Created from the list of words provided to my son in https://www.educatetogether.ie/ school.

 ## Usage